Rizu0120/FYP/README.md

-# FYP 3D Game
+# FYP 3D Game made with Unity Engine

-Implementations are stored in "Assets" folder

-Assets: Components that form the game such as environment models and texture, player models and animations

-Codes (Logics that make the game works): Assets > Script

-Additional exlplaination:
+## Project Structure
+Here’s a quick overview of the main folders and their contents:

+Assets/
+Contains all the project assets, including models, textures, and scenes.

+Scripts/
+Includes all the C# scripts that control the logic and interaction within the project.

+Some model folders also have their own animation included